Paternity (film): Production

-There was publicity that Burt Reynolds' role was in the film was him trying to become Cary Grant.
+There was publicity that Burt Reynolds' role in the film was him trying to become Cary Grant.
 "The studios aren't behind it this time," said Paddy Chayefsky who was a friend of David Steinberg.
 "This is the public recognizing the potential in the man and telling the studios that they want this guy to do their sophisticated comedy thing.
 I look for more intense stuff from him, more complex.
 Remember, Cary Grant didn't just do Grant.
 He was a hell of an actor!"

 Steinberg said "I can ask Burt to re-create a moment he did for me five days ago - and after three takes, he can do it.
 He uses everything - stage technique, recall, working from the inside out, method."

 Reception

+The film's advertising campaign was criticized for using an image of Burt Reynolds inspired by the Uncle Sam recruiting poster from World War I (with the caption "He wants you to have his baby"), when just a few months earlier Stripes had used a similar ad campaign featuring Bill Murray.

 "Baby Talk", composed by David Shire with lyrics by Dave Frishberg, won the 1981 Golden Raspberry Award for Worst Original Song at the 2nd Golden Raspberry Awards.